Arbitration and Mediation Services (Equality) Bill [HL]

 Groups Affected

-- Individuals involved in arbitration and mediation: The bill aims to protect individuals from sex discrimination in these processes.
+- Individuals involved in arbitration and mediation: The bill directly affects individuals involved in these processes, ensuring fairer treatment and preventing gender-based discrimination.

-- Arbitration and mediation providers: They will need to comply with the new equality provisions.
+- Arbitration and mediation service providers: These providers must comply with the new anti-discrimination rules.

-- Courts: Courts will have new powers to set aside agreements if consent was not genuine.
+- Courts: Courts will have new powers to review and potentially overturn agreements reached through mediation or negotiation where consent is not deemed genuine.

 Powered by nyModel